Jamaal Williams: Green Bay Packers

-Williams was drafted by the Green Bay Packers in the fourth round with the 134th overall pick in the 2017 NFL Draft.
+Williams was drafted by the Green Bay Packers in the fourth round with the 134th overall pick in the 2017 NFL draft.
 He was the 13th running back selected in that year's draft.
 He was signed to his rookie contract on June 1, 2017.
 On September 10, 2017, in his NFL debut, Williams had two rushes for nine yards in a 17–9 victory over the Seattle Seahawks.
 In Week 9, against the Detroit Lions, he scored his first career rushing touchdown.
 On December 3, against the Tampa Bay Buccaneers, he had 113 rushing yards and a rushing touchdown.
 Overall, he finished his rookie season with 556 rushing yards, four rushing touchdowns, 25 receptions, 262 receiving yards, and two receiving touchdowns.

 In the 2018 season, Williams recorded 464 rushing yards, three rushing touchdowns, and 27 receptions for 210 receiving yards.

 During a Week 4 loss to the Philadelphia Eagles on September 26, 2019, Williams suffered a concussion during an illegal helmet-to-helmet hit by Eagles defensive end Derek Barnett.
 Williams lay motionless on the turf for several minutes before medical staff wheeled him off the field on a gurney; he was immediately transported to a local hospital for evaluation, but was released from the hospital the next day.
-In the following week's game against the Detroit Lions, Williams rushed 14 times for 104 yards and caught four passes for 32 yards and a touchdown in the 23–22 win.
+In the following week's game against the Lions, Williams rushed 14 times for 104 yards and caught four passes for 32 yards and a touchdown in the 23–22 win.
 In Week 8 against the Kansas City Chiefs, Williams rushed seven times for 22 yards and a touchdown and caught three passes for 14 yards and a touchdown in the 31–24 win.
 Overall, he recorded 460 rushing yards and one rushing touchdown to go along with 39 receptions for 253 receiving yards and five receiving touchdowns.

 Williams was placed on the reserve/COVID-19 list by the team on November 3, 2020, and activated six days later.
 Williams finished the 2020 season with 119 carries for 505 rushing yards and four rushing touchdowns to go along with 31 receptions for 236 receiving yards and one receiving touchdown.